 The fact that warehouse owners didn’t have any legit system back then is unimaginable, especially on how they can operate the business manually and keep track of everything in order.
-Today, every phase in the warehouse business heavily relies on an integrated software that efficiently irons out the complicated procedures back then.
+Today, every phase in the warehouse business heavily relies on integrated software that efficiently irons out the complicated procedures back then.

 Through the deployment of a Warehouse Management System, owners can easily control the entire business right at their fingertips.
-But to optimise the benefits of such a solution, they must thoroughly understand how the whole system works.
+But to optimize the benefits of such a solution, they must thoroughly understand how the whole system works.

 Role in the Operation

 This system had already existed a few years ago.
-One may not consider manually writing the inventory on the wall as a system, but it is actually known as a warehouse management set up.
+One may not consider manually writing the inventory on the wall as a system, but it is actually known as a warehouse management setup.
 At present, the so-called tech solution for warehouse businesses involves an incorporated suite of software applications that separately completes one task of the entire warehouse structure.

-This is usually mistaken as the entire warehouse system, but it is basically the setup for monitoring inventory that can fulfil standard warehouse jobs that include barcoding and spare tracing.
+This is usually mistaken as the entire warehouse system, but it is basically the setup for monitoring inventory that can fulfill standard warehouse jobs that include barcoding and spare tracing.
 But to create a distinctive characteristic for both, the inventory management system can be under a warehouse management system but not the other way around.

 Delivery And Receiving